A PROJECT OF SPARK CENTRAL

 We want as many Spokane residents as possible to discover their creative power with words and feel the thrill of publication and sharing.
-This will build a more literate community that is appreciative of and participates in the literary arts and has the writing skills and confidence for whatever future they pursue.
+This will build a more literate community that appreciates and participates in the literary arts and has the writing skills and confidence for whatever future they pursue.

 COMMUNITY BOOK PROJECTS

-One of the many amazing things about Spark Central is that we publish our own literary collections in short-run editions.
-These collections are often the result of workshops run by local writers.
-Participants engage in meaningful writing exercises, collaborative workshopping, and a final reading where we celebrate our work together.
+These collections feature adults and teens from our community and are the result of writing workshops run by local writers.
+Participants engage in meaningful writing exercises, collaborative workshopping, and a community reading where we celebrate our work together.
 Each participant receives a copy of the publication, the rest of which are sold to support Spark Central's programs and publishing projects, so we can keep paying the creativity forward.